christine-lepird/christine-lepird.github.io/blog.md

 I've created a blog to highlight some of my recent research.
 Feel free to follow along or email [me](mailto:csowa@andrew.cmu.edu) your thoughts.

+# 2026

+### August
+Realizing now that I haven't put any updates in here in a while.
+Since graduating, I have moved to the Philadelphia suburbs!
+I've published two more papers, (1) on [international instances of local news hijacking](https://link.springer.com/article/10.1007/s10588-026-09420-0) and (2) on [advertising spend trends of pink slime parent organizations](https://link.springer.com/article/10.1007/s10588-026-09419-7).

+I've been interviewed by local news outlets worried about pink slime in both the [UK](https://pressgazette.co.uk/news/dubious-uk-local-news-websites-russian-links-and-cash-for-coverage/) and in [Maine](https://www.pressherald.com/2026/08/26/inside-the-rise-of-maines-partisan-pink-slime-news-pages/?uuid=f5028eaf-4d45-41c0-b6df-d05dc7ff5aa5&lid=243212).

+I have been teaching at Johns Hopkins Whiting School of Engineering for their online Masters in Computer Science program.
+Together with long-time collaborator Ian McCulloh, I've been developing Human in the Loop AI and Responsible AI courses.
+The new semester starts Monday so that will keep me busy :).

 # 2024

 ### November